Snatch season 1 review

 The pieces are arranged then and neatly in place, but while and Snatch apes the strut, swagger and bravado of its namesake, it’s hard to escape the feeling that it’s rather more Gossip Girl than Guy Ritchie.

-In the end, Snatch the TV series is a straightforward play on cleverer song.
+In the end, Snatch the TV series is a disappointing riff on its filmic namesake.
 The murky lines of morality that made the film such fun told us something about society, too: that rules aren’t always better obeyed, and that being an outcast can be a great deal of fun.
 This new version has too much colour and too little bite.
 Ritchie’s fans will want to steer clear, while anyone wanting an hour-long distraction will find something to like, if only because of the pretty faces on screen.